fairhive-labs/docs/whitepaper/tokenomics/operational-conditions/fellowship-formation-bidding.md

 # Fellowship formation and Bidding

+In this critical juncture of the PoLN protocol, potential fellowships come together, drawing from varied expertise to answer project RFPs.

+By staking tokens as a sign of their commitment and crafting strategic bids, they compete for the initiator's approval.

+This process, encompassing submission, negotiation, and competitive selection, ultimately leads to the start of the project.
+Embedded within this mechanism is a continuous feedback loop, promoting iterative enhancement and deepening trust within the ecosystem.

 ## Team Formation & Collaboration

 Upon the posting of a project by an initiator, individuals or pre-formed teams (agents, mentors, and contractors) can come together to form a fellowship.
 A fellowship might be a team newly formed for a specific project or an existing team with a track record from prior projects.